 "There is a tide in the affairs of men.

 Which, taken at the flood, leads on to fortune."

 All of us at The Shakespeare Project are passionate about the works of Shakespeare and their relevance today.
 We believe that it is culturally important that Shakespeare remains on the syllabus in schools and are pleased to partner with education providers Access Shakespeare who provide in-school workshops to accompany our productions.

 "If this were play'd upon a stage now, I could condemn it as an improbable fiction"

 We are in the process of building the team so if you would like to help us realise our vision we would love to hear from you.
 We are particularly looking for volunteers to help with front of house, Ushers and marketing.
 Say hi on FaceBook!

 Which I with sword will open.'"

-The Shakespeare Project does not have an ongoing subsidy from the Arts Council and, as such, is reliant on Box Office sales.
-One of the best ways that you can support our work is to buy your tickets early.
+The Shakespeare Project is reliant on Box Office sales.
+One of the best ways that you can support our work is to buy your tickets early for our productions.

 We are committed to being open and accessible to everyone.
 We realise some people may find that there are barriers to accessing our performances.
 If you experience or expect any barrier, or need more information, please contact us via the CONTACT US button above.